The FDA sets clear requirements for human factors engineering (HFE) and usability engineering of medical devices.

 - What post-market measures are planned?

-Traceability: The documentation should be designed in such a way that an FDA reviewer can understand without further inquiry
+Traceability: The documentation should be structured so that an FDA reviewer can understand, without needing to ask for clarification,

 - why certain design decisions were made,